 Youth-led direct advocacy occurs when people attempt to affect policy themselves, such as holding a face-to-face meeting with a policymaker, calling their legislator, or speaking at a hearing.
 They may also develop issue papers for presentation at meetings of legislators or for newspaper or Internet articles for the public.
-Students in California participated in direct advocacy for the passage of legislation At the El Cerrito Community Project at El Cerrito High School, a variety of youth development programs engage high school students across a range of youth-led projects including public health research, the arts, a youth leadership team and peer conflict mediation.
-These programs offer young people a chance to respond to community violence and other issues in ways that build meaning, enrich their lives and increase their connectedness to both school and the wider community.
+Students in California participated in direct advocacy for the passage of legislation promoting school health centers.
+In Oakland Unified School District, young people helped overturn that district's previous ban on dispensing contraception.